The retail talent shortage is real.

 5. Start small and scale up

 This is an optional step.
-While it is possible to implement a program across your entire organization straight away, it can be a big undertaking, and you won't have the chance to test the specifics of your program and see what works before you launch.
+While it is possible to implement a retail employee recognition program across your entire organization straight away, it can be a big undertaking, and you won't have the chance to test it and see what works before you launch.

 A good alternative, if your platform allows it, is to create a pilot program with a smaller number of employees first.
 For example, you could run it in a couple of your stores in specific locations, or in one particular department of your company.